Kubernetes distributions

 This section aims to document specifics and to provide good base configuration for all major Kubernetes distributions.

-These configuration can then be customized to add any Datadog feature.
+These configurations can then be customized to add any Datadog feature.

 AWS Elastic Kubernetes Service (EKS)